ahmedjaad/RAG-Chat-Storage/README.md

 - dev: convenient defaults for local development (enable H2 if configured, verbose logging).
 Run with:
   ./mvnw spring-boot:run -Dspring-boot.run.profiles=dev

+### AI Provider profiles (runtime switchable)

+The service can run against multiple LLM providers by selecting a Spring profile at runtime.
+If no profile is set, OpenAI is used by default.

+Supported profiles:
+- openai (default)
+- anthropic (Claude for chat; OpenAI for embeddings)
+- ollama (local models)
+- azure-openai
+- openai-compatible (e.g., DeepSeek, Mistral servers that speak OpenAI API)

+Select a provider at runtime:
+- Locally: ./mvnw spring-boot:run -Dspring-boot.run.profiles=anthropic
+- With env: SPRING_PROFILES_ACTIVE=ollama java -jar app.jar
+- Docker/K8s: set SPRING_PROFILES_ACTIVE in the container/pod env

+Readiness health includes the AI provider.
+If the provider is misconfigured/unreachable, readiness is DOWN.

 ## Production hardening checklist

 - Run behind TLS (terminate HTTPS at your ingress or gateway).